johnbywater/quantdsl/README.md

 ## Examples of usage

-The examples below use the library function `calc_print_plot()` to evaluate contracts.
+The examples below use the library function `calc_print_plot()` to evaluate contracts, and print and plot results.

 ```python
 from quantdsl.interfaces.calcandplot import calc_print_plot
 ```

+### Lift

+The examples here use the `Lift` element to generate deltas with respect each period for each market.

-If you run these examples, the deltas for each market in each period will be calculated, and risk neutral hedge positions will be printed for each market in each period, along with the overall fair value.
+If you run these examples, the deltas for each market in each period will be calculated, and estimated risk neutral hedge positions will be printed for each market in each period, along with the overall fair value.
 A plot will be displayed showing underlying prices, the cumulative hedge positions, and the cummulate cash position from the hedge positions.

 The plot will also show the statistical distribution of the simulated prices, and the statistical error of the hedge positions and the cash flow.
 Comparing the resulting net cash position with the fair value gives an indication of